tulibraries/Press-6/README.md

 ### Load Data

+To load data into your local instance, run the following command:

+`bundle exec rails sync:pressworks:all[press.xml]`

 ### Start the Application using Docker as an alternative

 If Docker is available, we defined a Makefile with many useful commands.